dollarshaveclub/scrolldir/README.md

 <h1 align="center">ScrollDir ⬆⬇</h1>

-ScrollDir, short for Scroll Direction, is a 0 dependency micro Javascript library for describing vertical scroll direction in an HTML data attribute. 💪
+ScrollDir, short for Scroll Direction, is a 0 dependency micro Javascript plugin to easily leverage vertical scroll direction in CSS via a data attribute. 💪

 ### ScrollDir is perfect for:
 -  showing or hiding sticky elements based on scroll direction 🐥